Cabji/qtPMSIE/README.md

 # qtPMSIE
 Plex Media Server Import Export utility.

-It is the kvsPMSIE utility being written in C++ and Qt.
+This is PMSIE utility written in C++ and Qt.

 ## Download